FairWell-dev/FairWell/README.md

 - **Individual Fairness.** Fairness definitions at the individual level focuses on the relative similarity between individuals.
 Therefore, similar individuals should be treated similarly with similar decisions.<sup>12, 13</sup>

 - **Group Fairness.** Group fairness as the term suggests, focuses on reducing bias for a group of individuals.
-It is believed that different groups of people are being unfairly treated and thus aims to attain fairness for each respective group.<sup>13</sup> Some popular definitions of group fairness include but not limited to demographic parity, Equal oportunity, predictive parity, etc.<sup>14</sup>
+It is believed that different groups of people are being unfairly treated and thus aims to attain fairness for each respective group.<sup>13</sup> Some popular definitions of group fairness include but not limited to demographic parity, equal opportunity, predictive parity, etc.<sup>14</sup>

 - **Per Group Performance Fairness.** Another school of thought for fairness is the idea of per group performance.
 This school of thought attempts to maximise the utility of an individual group to attain fairness.<sup>13</sup> Examples include Pareto-fairness<sup>15</sup> and Rawlsian Max-Min fairness<sup>16</sup>.